aourednik/historical-basemaps/README.md

 ![world 1880 DRAFT ROUGH](img/historicalmaps-leaflet.png)

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.
-As a vast, epoch-specific historical knowledge is required to make these files more reliable, this project is open to all contributions.
-Please consider that this is __work in progress__.
-Do not hesitate to fork this repository, report issues, and file git pull requests.
-Further notes on contributing in [CONTRIBUTING.md](CONTRIBUTING.md).
+It is __work in progress__: verify the maps by comparison to other sources before using in academic work.
+If you see errors, report them in the "issues" section.

+If you use the maps, think about giving back by [contributing](CONTRIBUTING.md).

 A [web app for exploring this data](https://historicborders.app/) has been created by Adam (GitHub user _ngrapple_).